peer-open-source/xara-docs/source/user/manual/material/plastic/DruckerPrager.rst

 * Column 3 - First invariant of the plastic strain tensor, :math:`\mathrm{tr}(\boldsymbol{\varepsilon}^p)`.
 * Column 4 - Norm of the deviatoric plastic strain tensor, :math:`\left\| \mathbf{e}^p \right\|`.

-The Drucker-Prager strength parameters :math:`\rho` and :math:`\sigma_Y` can be related to the Mohr-Coulomb friction angle, :math:`\phi`, and cohesive intercept, :math:`c`, by evaluating the yield surfaces in a deviatoric plane as described by Chen and Saleeb (1994).
+The Drucker-Prager strength parameters :math:`\rho` and :math:`F_y` can be related to the Mohr-Coulomb friction angle, :math:`\phi`, and cohesive intercept, :math:`c`, by evaluating the yield surfaces in a deviatoric plane as described by Chen and Saleeb (1994).
 By relating the two yield surfaces in triaxial compression, the following expressions are determined

 .. math::